 Press Conferences / Media Events

-Have a new product or announcement that you would like love to unveil to the whole world?
-Goldman McCormick Public Relations can arrange a professionally organized press conference on your behalf to help get your message out there.
+Have a new product or announcement that you need to unveil to the whole world?
+Goldman McCormick PR can arrange a professionally organized press conference on your behalf to help get your message out there.

 What are press conferences?

 Press conferences are designed to get positive coverage of an announcement by your organization.
-This announcement many include a new policy, product or service, or to limit negative coverage of a problem or disaster.
-A scientist may call one to reveal a discovery.
+This announcement may include a new policy, product or service, or be an effort to limit negative coverage of a problem or disaster.
+A scientist may call a conference to reveal a discovery.
 A police chief may call reporters together to give details of a crime or to ask for public help in solving a case.

-For Attorneys, press conferences are also a great way to bring to the public’s attention a significant case that you are handling.
+For attorneys, press conferences are also a great way to bring to the public’s attention a significant case that they are handling.

-The main advantage of a press conference to the organization/individual calling it is that they do not have to repeat themselves to several different reporters at separate interviews.
+The main advantage of a press conference for the organization/individual calling it, is that they do not have to repeat themselves to several different reporters at separate interviews.
 It also means that their announcement will have maximum impact by being in all the media at the same time (assuming that all the reporters think it is newsworthy).

 To be successful, the topic or event should be newsworthy or of significant interest to the general public so that media outlets are more likely to send reporters to cover it.

-Make sure your speakers have had professional media training.;Keep your press conference is brief — 30 minutes or less;
+- Make sure your speakers have had professional media training.;Keep your press conference is brief — 30 minutes or less;

-Create background information on the subject of your press conference (fact sheets, brochures, case studies, technical articles, etc.).
+- Offer background information on the subject of your press conference (fact sheets, brochures, case studies, technical articles, etc.);

-Start on time (and no later than five minutes); every Reporter in attendance has another appointment pending and won’t stick around if you run long.
+- Start on time. in attendance have other appointments pending, and won’t stick around if you run long.

-The most important key to a successful press conference is having Goldman McCormick Public Relations manage it for you.
+The most important key to a successful press conference is having Goldman McCormick PR manage it for you.